impedansa/string-mixer/README.md

 While idempotence is a key characteristic of GET requests, making them ideal for operations that don't cause side effects, the choice to use POST in this case is influenced by the potential variability in the length of string parameters.
 Since there isn't an explicit maximum length defined for the input strings, using POST allows for the flexibility to handle larger amounts of data without being constrained by URL length limitations.
 POST requests allow for the inclusion of a request body, making it suitable for transmitting data, such as the input strings, in a more robust and scalable manner.
-While GET requests are typically reserved for safe and idempotent operations, the decision to use POST in this context prioritizes practicality and accommodates potential variations in the size of the input data, ensuring a robust and scalable solution.
+While GET requests are typically reserved for safe and idempotent operations, the decision to use POST in this context prioritises practicality and accommodates potential variations in the size of the input data, ensuring a robust and scalable solution.

 2. **Why is vertical slice architecture used instead of layered architecture?**

     The adoption of vertical slice architecture over the traditional layered architecture is driven by an emphasis on extendability and scalability.
-Vertical slice architecture organizes the codebase around features or functionalities rather than layers, providing a modular structure that aligns with the project's goal of easily accommodating new features.
+Vertical slice architecture organises the codebase around features or functionalities rather than layers, providing a modular structure that aligns with the project's goal of easily accommodating new features.
 This design choice ensures that the addition of functionality is contained within its own slice, minimizing the impact on existing components.
 The result is a more flexible and maintainable codebase, allowing for seamless integration of new features without disrupting the overall system architecture.